-As Backblaze B2 gets closer to coming online, we’re adding more people to our engineering team!
+As Backblaze B2 Cloud Storage gets closer to coming online, we’re adding more people to our Engineering team!
 The latest addition is Doug!
 Doug joins us from Colorado, where he lives with his family and enjoys the mountain air.
 Doug is a pretty interesting guy, with a bit of a background in game development.
-Lets learn a bit more about Doug shall we?
+Lets learn a bit more about Doug, shall we?

 Where are you originally from?

 The Northwest, up to age seven when a “grand adventure” moved my family to California (Palo Alto, actually—a hop, skip & a jump from Backblaze!).
 I lived in and around the Bay Area for many years, until “grand adventure” struck again.
 This time it whisked my grown-up family to the Western slope of the Colorado rockies, from where I’ll be working remotely.

 The enthusiasm that employees (and mutual friends!) hold for the company.